as

 Troubleshooting and logging

-Knowing the device model, OS version, and first install time can help you address platform-specific issues, crashes, or bugs when you're debugging and maintaining apps.
+Knowing the device model, OS version, and first install time can help you address environment-specific issues, crashes, or bugs when you're debugging and maintaining apps.

 User personalization